 Help Design the Council's New Community Commissioning Programme - the Successor to Mainstream Grants

-Tower Hamlets Council's Mainstream Grants (MSG), a programme of voluntary sector funding of about £3m per year, will come to an end on 31st March 2019.
+Tower Hamlets Council's Mainstream Grants (MSG), a programme of voluntary sector funding of about £3m per year, will now be extended and end on 30th September 2019.
 After this point, there will still be some council grant funding*, but it is unlikely to be anything like the MSG in terms of the overall funding available and the type of projects supported.

 UPDATE -19 April 2018

 The well attended Community Commissioning workshop on Monday 16 April, looked at the emerging shape of the new proposed Community Commissioning Programme.
 The programme will have a number of Cross-cutting Principles, which all commissioned services will be expected to evidence in tender bids, and during delivery of commissioned services.